-DoD administered the last iteration of leadership support for SAPR questions on the DEOCS, a survey not representative of the entire active duty population.
-To produce more generalizable results, DoD added Metric 10 questions to the 2018 WGRA.
-The Department will estimate perceptions of leadership support for SAPR again on the 2021 WGRA.
+DOD administered the last iteration of these questions on the DEOCS, a survey not representative of the entire active duty population.
+To produce more generalizable results, DOD added Metric 10 questions to the 2018 WGRA.
+The Department will estimate perceptions of leadership support for SAPR again on the 2020 WGRA.
 The results show that perceptions of leadership support for SAPR are relatively high, with 90 percent of respondents indicating high scores for a more favorable climate.
-Below are the proportions for those who agreed and strongly agreed with the following statements for all respondents.
+Below are the scores for those who agreed and strongly agreed with the following statements for all respondents.

-Respondents reported on their perceptions of their chain of command/supervisor's actions if their coworker were to report a sexual assault, which includes their command/supervisor:
+Respondents reported on their perceptions of their chain of command/supervisor's actions if their coworker were to report a sexual assault, which include their command/supervisor: